openziti/ziti-doc/docusaurus/docs/guides/Digital_Ocean/Router.md

 **Alternative way of creating router**

-Instead of passing parameters in the commandline to create routers, the parameters can be specified via environmental varibles.
+Instead of passing parameters through the command line to create routers, the parameters can be specified via environmental variables.
 Here is example on how to accomplish that.
 ```
 export CONTROLLER="161.35.108.218"
 export CONTROLLERFABRICPORT="8440"